Emanuele Paternò: Biography

 He was born in Palermo in 1847 as the Marquess of Sessa, in a branch of the House of Paternò.
-He studied at the University of Palermo with Stanislao Cannizzaro.
+Emanuele's father, Giuseppe, took part in the Sicilian Revolution of 1848.
+When the Bourbons returned to power, he was sentenced to exile, and much of his assets were confiscated.
+Paternò and his family moved to Alexandria, Egypt.
+There, in 1858, Giuseppe Paternò died, and Emanuele and his mother moved to Genoa where they were welcomed by Emanuele's uncle, also dedicated to the cause of Italian independence.

+Following the Expedition of the Thousand, the Paternò family was able to return to Palermo.
+Emanuele enrolled the University of Palermo, where he studied chemistry with Stanislao Cannizzaro.
+He graduated in physics and chemistry In 1871.

 Scientific career

 In 1871 he became a lecturer at the University of Torino, but returned to Palermo the following year as Cannizzaro's successor.

 In 1892 he became a professor at the University of Rome.
 His main area of research was photochemistry, and discovered the Paternò–Büchi reaction in 1909.
 The reaction was improved by George Büchi, its other namesake, in 1954.

 Political career

 Paternò was politically active.
 He served as the Mayor of Palermo (1890–1892), and in 1890 he was appointed by King Victor Emmanuel III a member of the Senate of the Kingdom of Italy.
 He was later elected vice president (1904-1919) of the Italian upper house.